SFDO-Tooling/CumulusCI/docs/connected_orgs.rst

 .. note::
     Connecting an org via ``cci org connect`` does *not* expose that org to the Salesforce CLI.

-If your org has a custom domain, you can pass in the the `--login-url` option along with the orgs login url.
+If your org has a custom domain, you can use the `--login-url` option along with the org's login url.

 .. code-block:: console